 What to Do When You Sell Your Car or Campervan in New Zealand

-Speaking of which, we’ll show you what you should be doing before you sell your car in New Zealand, what online and physical resources you can use to sell your car quickly, and what all-important paperwork to fill out once you have sold it.
+Speaking of which, we’ll show you what you should be doing before you sell your car or campervan in New Zealand, what online and physical resources you can use to sell your car quickly, and what all-important paperwork to fill out once you have sold it.

-Remember to give yourself plenty of time to sell your car in New Zealand, especially in the low seasons between March and November when there are less arriving backpackers looking for cars.
+Remember to give yourself plenty of time to sell your car in New Zealand, especially in the low seasons between March and November when there are fewer arriving backpackers looking for cars.
 As long as your car has a Warrant of Fitness (WoF) that is less than a month old, all fines and fees are paid for, and your car actually works, you’re sure to find a new owner who will love your backpacker car dearly.

-Before You Sell Your Car
+3 Things to Do Before You Sell Your Car or Campervan

 - No outstanding fees